KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/split-by-test-examples.md

   </table>
 </div>

-On your [Knapsack Pro dashboard](../overview/index.md#dashboard), you can see the yellow highlights because of the bottleneck: if you run them on 2 parallel CI nodes, the total execution time would be 6.5 minutes instead of the optimal 4.5 minutes (2.5 minutes + 6.5 minutes divided by 2 CI nodes).
+On your [Knapsack Pro dashboard](../overview/index.md#dashboard), you can see the yellow highlight because of the bottleneck: if you run those tests on 2 parallel CI nodes, the total execution time would be 6.5 minutes instead of the optimal 4.5 minutes (2.5 minutes + 6.5 minutes divided by 2 CI nodes).

 By enabling `KNAPSACK_PRO_RSPEC_SPLIT_BY_TEST_EXAMPLES`, the bottleneck disappears because Knapsack Pro can distribute tests so that each CI node is balanced (e.g., 4.5 minutes + 4.5 minutes):